Organisation and organization are two spellings of the same noun. The spelling depends on the type of English.

 “Practice” in “choir practice” is a noun, so you should use choir practice in both American and British English.

 It’s important to choose one type of English and use it consistently.
-The QuillBot Grammar Checker can help you with this.
+The Quillbot Grammar Checker can help you with this.

-Continue reading: Is it exam practice or exam practise?
+Read this FAQ: Is it exam practice or exam practise?

 Practice and practise have different uses in American and British English.